Skip to content

 super().__init__(url=url, **kwargs)

-self.ciam_api_client = CiamAPIClient(url=ciam_url, **kwargs)
+self.ciam_api_client = CiamAPIClient(url=ciam_url, **kwargs) if not ciam_api_client else ciam_api_client

 def authenticate(self, client_id: str, client_secret: str, password: str, username: str, **kwargs) -> bool: